igorw/IgorwFileServeBundle/README.md

     $response = $this->get('igorw_file_serve.response_factory')
         ->create('../VERSION', 'text/plain', $options);

+The `request` option is used to set a functional content-disposition for browsers.
+This is necessary because they do not follow RFC 2231.

 You can configure the factory used, for example to use a nginx XSendfile response factory:

     igorw_file_serve:
         factory: sendfile     # The default value is "php"